-Convenience--pick up your share at work of on the way home.
+Convenience--pick up your share at work or on the way home.

 Know your farmer that grows your food.
-Enjoy newsletters, farm updates and useful recipes.
+Receive regular newsletters, updates, and useful recipes.

-Experience health benefits of increasing vegetable consumption and eating out less frequently.
+Enjoy health benefits of increasing vegetable consumption and eating more whole foods.

 CSA Share Size, Pricing, & Customization

-Regular Share: 7-10 items/week.
-Good for households with 2-4 people who enjoy cooking.
+Regular Share: 10 items on average per week.
+Good for households with 2-4 people who enjoy cooking several times a week.

-1. Sign-up for a voucher: Look for an e-mail from Polly Matthews with details on your workplace CSA voucher program and submit your interest in a voucher.
+Claim a CSA voucher: Look for an e-mail from Polly Matthews with details on the 2024 EC Matthews workplace CSA voucher program.

-Questions about how to participate in CSA?
-Contact Polly Matthews, CSA site coordinator, or Katie Harvey at the Kentucky Farm Share Coalition, email@example.com.
+Questions about how to participate?
+Contact Polly Matthews, CSA site coordinator at firstname.lastname@example.org.